mhnaufal/final-project-catering/README.md

 #### Local

 1. Clone
-   sorry but I don't know how to clone directly from Relpit
+   sorry but I don't know how to clone directly from Replit
 2. Install the packages

 ```shell